Hailo7ts/BANKI/BANKI-template.md

 - [ ] What is CSS selector specificity and how does it work?
   - **Explanation:**
+  The higher a CSS selector's specificity is determines which property value to apply to the element.
+The selector specificity is whats used to determine the most relevant declartion to a element.
   - **Use:**
+  Used to determine what propety value is most relevant to apply to a element.
   - **Example:**
   - **Source:**
 - [ ] What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?